Lba-universe/MineMyWayTo/README.md

 As a part of our class assignment, we require to add a function to a 2D player, which will allow him to mine his way through a mountains. you should press the A button while walking towards to mountain and the tile represents the mountain will be change to a grass.

-Also, the ability to change a defferents Tiles is Sirealized in order to allow a disigners to change the game the way they see fit.
+Also, the ability to change a defferents Tiles is Sirealized in order to allow a designers to change the game the way they see fit.

 hope U enjoyed.